alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 ---
 title: Guards and Nils, A Match Made in Heaven
 date: "2019-12-17T22:12:03.284Z"
-description: "Code confidently without constant if/elsing!"
+description: "Guarding against the unreadable if/else pyramid"
 ---

 What is a guard?